pandgey/cMusix/README.md

 Feel free to shoot me a message or just open an issue

 ## License
-No license headache, just use it
+No license headache, just use it.
 It’s me, my code, and the beat.
 You’re free to remix it however you want (ps. you dont have to credit me, but always appreciated!)